Luke 4

 Comments Luke 4:8

 Cited from Deuteronomy 6:13 and 1 Samuel 7:3 (see Comments Matthew 4:10).
-This place clearly shows all humans how merciful the Lord of life is.
-Even to the devil’s challenge, the Lord Jesus has given them the way to be saved, and we can see they have rejected His mercy.
-They should serve only God Almighty, not themselves.
+In this verse, it clearly shows all humans how merciful the Lord of life is; even in the face of the devil’s challenge, the Lord has given them the way to be saved, and we can see they have rejected His mercy.
+They should serve only the Lord God Almighty; they should not serve themselves.

 The Lord Jesus has told the devil here the true way of salvation.
-The way of salvation also applies to all the fallen angels that fall by trickery; those angels still have a chance to be saved the same way as the children of humans.
+The way of salvation also applies to all the fallen angels who fall by trickery.
+Those angels still have a chance to be saved in the same way as the children of humans.
 These angels relate to those angels before the creation of the world.
-At that time, the heavenly was occupied with many levels of rulers, and these rulers had a duty to give work to the angels.
-However, some rulers have betrayed the God Almighty, lifted themselves to be equal to the Creator, and tricked many angels into falling with them.
-When the Father threw them out of heaven, He also gave them a chance to repent, the same way as the children of man; all still have a chance to be saved.
+At that time, the heavenly realm was occupied with many levels of rulers, and these rulers had a duty to give work to the angels.
+However, some rulers have betrayed the Lord God Almighty, lifted themselves to be equal to the Creator, and tricked many angels into falling with them.
+When the Father threw them out of heaven, He also gave them a chance to repent, in the same way as the children of man; all still have a chance to be saved.
+The Lord gives a second chance to all through the Lord Jesus.

 The Lord Jesus has told the devil here the true way of salvation.
-The way of salvation also applies to all the fallen angels that fall by trickery; those angels still have a chance to be saved the same way as the children of humans.
+The way of salvation also applies to all the fallen angels who fall by trickery.
+Those angels still have a chance to be saved in the same way as the children of humans.
 These angels relate to those angels before the creation of the world.
-At that time, the heavenly was occupied with many levels of rulers, and these rulers had a duty to give work to the angels.
-However, some rulers have betrayed the God Almighty, lifted themselves to be equal to the Creator, and tricked many angels into falling with them.
-When the Father threw them out of heaven, He also gave them a chance to repent, the same way as the children of man; all still have a chance to be saved.
+At that time, the heavenly realm was occupied with many levels of rulers, and these rulers had a duty to give work to the angels.
+However, some rulers have betrayed the Lord God Almighty, lifted themselves to be equal to the Creator, and tricked many angels into falling with them.
+When the Father threw them out of heaven, He also gave them a chance to repent, in the same way as the children of man; all still have a chance to be saved.
+The Lord gives a second chance to all through the Lord Jesus.

 Comments Luke 4:9-11